JunhengH/assignments/README.md

 # assignments

-This repository serves to share assignment or homeworks from courses I have taken (or are currently taking) in University of California, Los Angeles (UCLA) and Tsinghua University.
+This repository serves to share assignment or homework from courses I have taken (or are currently taking) in University of California, Los Angeles (UCLA) and Tsinghua University.

 ## UCLA Graduate Courses in Computer Science
 ### Fall 2017